 Cliff's Klein Bottle Famine ...

 I'm almost out of big classical Klein bottles, due to a large purchase by a certain mathematical institute coupled with my own poor planning.
-As of 2017-April-20, I have about two dozen left.
+As of 2017-May 20, I have about 15 left.
 My main supplier promises a shipment in July or August.
 To keep a few in stock (and prevent my forklift robot from starving), I've had to increase the price.
 When the new shipment arrives, I'll reduce prices to their pre-famine level.

 Yes, you can order right now, and I will immediately send out your Klein bottle.
 If this page has an order button, then I have at least three big Klein bottles in stock.

 ...
 Thanks for your understanding! -Cliff Stoll

 Here's what Felix Klein had in mind back in 1882, when he first dreamed of a closed, one-sided surface.
 It's elegantly curved, with a side loop making a transverse puncture at the nexus.
 An Acme Classical Klein Bottle is big enough to show to a classroom, yet slides easily into your backpack for trips across the Yukon.